• Skip to primary navigation

 Flying to Bogota is ideal since there are essential-only travel terms for large parts of the country.

-One reason for this is that most of the sights are more rustic and authentic than those in Brazil or Argentina, whilst still being just as safe.
+Colombia is slowly emerging as the best tourist location in all of South America.
+One reason for this is that most of the sights are more rustic and authentic than those that can be found in some cities in Brazil or even Argentina, whilst still being just as safe.

 Safety Facts about Bogota